-Don't have a slow cooker?
-You can still make meltingly tender pulled pork in your oven.
-Follow the instructions below, but use a large (about 7-quart) dutch oven and cook the pork at 325 degrees F for about 4 hours in the oven.
+If you don’t have a slow cooker, you can still make this pulled pork.
+Instead, follow the same instructions but use a large Dutch oven and cook the pork in the oven at 325 F for about four hours.

 - 2 tablespoons kosher salt